llnl/smith/src/docs/sphinx/dev_guide/tpl_build.rst

     make -j
     make -j8 test

-For more detail instructions on how to build Serac, see :ref:`quickstart guide <build-label>`.
+For more detail instructions on how to build Serac, see :ref:`build-label`.